Carrie Underwood Preps For The CMT Awards With This Beauty Trick

 — CMT (@CMT) June 6, 2018

-The mom-of-one has been busy with rehearsals all day.
+The mom of one has been busy with rehearsals all day.
 She posted a snapshot of herself on stage looking fierce even before she sings in front of an audience.
 It gave her a chance to promote her athletic clothing line as well.
 She wore a pair of black Calia By Carrie leggings and a black and white patterned top.
 She also spiced the outfit up by wearing some strappy heels that she loves so much.

 Carrie Underwood is nominated for video of the year, female video of the year, collaborative video of the year, and CMT performance of the year.
 She has earned it.
 She has had a rough few months recovering from her accident from last fall, but she is back and better than ever.